Brake pads are often overlooked by the average HPDE weekend driver, they often go with what ever is in stock, or whatever their fast buddies use.

 I have found that two of the most important parts of pads are brake feel and fade characteristics.
 Though I did achieve greater Peak G loads with these pads, there are often too many variables to use that as the only source ( tail wind, tire condition, draft, dirt on racing surface, etc.

-The pad gives minimal knock-back and feels great through the pedal range.
-It gives less initial bite then the ST43, and even more feel and modulation then the Project Mu club racer. these pads will now be my go to pad of choice moving forward in the S2K chassis.
+The pad feels great through the pedal range.
+It gives less initial bite then the ST43, and even more feel and modulation then the Project Mu club racer.
+These pads will now be my go to pad of choice moving forward in the S2K chassis due to their modulation and durability.

 These Pads are now available after a long wait through Stable Energies